 Tie Reliability Benefit Studies

-NERC/NPCC Seasonal Resource Adequacy Assessments
+North American Electric Reliability Corporation (NERC) / Northeast Power Coordinating Council (NPCC) Short-Term Reliability/Resource Adequacy Assessments

-Resource Adequacy Related Studies
+Regional System Plan (RSP) Related Short-Term Reliability/Resource Adequacy Studies

 Long-Range Assessment

 A long-range assessment looks beyond the three-year Forward Capacity Market horizon.
-These timeframes do not fall into a cleared commitment period and hence the CSO is not available for these study years.
-Moreover, if there is a need for these resources in these future commitment periods the de-list bids supplied would not be accepted and hence the assumption is made that these resources will be available to their full Qualified Capacity.
-Also, the EE forecast will be used for the years which do not fall into a cleared FCM capacity commitment period.
+These timeframes do not fall into a cleared Capacity Commitment Period and hence the CSO is not available for these study years.
+Moreover, if there is a need for these resources in these future commitment periods the de-list bids supplied would not be accepted and hence the assumption is made that these resources will be available to their full Qualified Capacity value.
+Also, the EE forecast will be used for the years which do not fall into a cleared FCM Capacity Commitment Period.

 The following list covers most of the different long-range assessments:

-System Impact Study Steady State Analysis
+System Impact Study (SIS) Steady State Analysis

-Transmission Need/Solution Steady State Analysis and Market Resource Alternative Analysis
+Transmission Needs Assessment / Solutions Study Steady State Analysis and Market Resource Alternative Analysis

 Transfer Limit Steady State Analysis